Skip to Content

 3.1.2 Assessment-related

-• submitting one or more incomplete assessment tasks
+• submitting one or more incomplete assessments

-• requiring resubmits for two consecutive assessment tasks for.
+• requiring resubmits for two consecutive assessments.

 3.1.3 Academic, wellbeing or related to living with a disability